ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 #### Active Scanning

 There may be scenarios where a victim suspects that they are being tracked without their consent.
 Active scanning should allow a user to use a native application on their device to search for tracking tags that are separated from their owners.
-Additional information about when that tag has been previously encountered within a designated time window (e.g. the last 12 hours) should also be included if available (see {{privacy-and-security-requirements-todo}}).
+Additional information about when that tag has been previously encountered within a designated time window (e.g. the last 12 hours) should also be included if available (see {{privacy-and-security-requirements}}).
 Allowing users to "snooze" or ignore tags known to be safe (e.g. tags from a family member) could also be implemented.
 Tracking tags that are near their owners should not be shared to avoid abuse of the active scanning feature.

 #### Passive Scanning